preludeorg/libraries/README.md

 * Probe
 * SDK

-> The Prelude CLI supports all Build and Detect functionality.
+> Additionally, the Prelude CLI supports all Build and Detect functionality.
 Install from source or through ```pip install prelude-cli```.

 ## Probe